isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 Pathname traversal starts at the root vnode or the current directory vnode for the current process, depending on the first character of a pathname being `/` or not.

-The function then takes the next pathname component, iteratively, and calls the `lookup` function for the current vode.
+The function then takes the next pathname component, iteratively, and calls the `lookup` function for the current vnode.
-This function takes a pathname component, and a curent `vnode` assuming it is a directory.
+This function takes a pathname component, and a current `vnode` assuming it is a directory.
 It then returns the `vnode` representing that component.

 If a directory is a mountpoint, it has `vfsmountedhere` set.